jcarrizalez/translator/README.md

     "filter_column": []
 }
 ```
-Desciption: Configuration file with
+`Desciption configuration.json:` Configuration file with

-	default: default language example file name "es-AR"
+	`default`: default language example file name "es-AR"
-	column_table: columns of the tables to read (only columns string, text, varchar*)
+	`column_table`: columns of the tables to read (only columns string, text, varchar*)
-	not_tables: tables that will not be translated
+	`not_tables`: tables that will not be translated
-	file_config: configuration translation files that are in your_app_name/config/
+	`file_config`: configuration translation files that are in your_app_name/config/
-	filter_column: columns with data that does not want translation
+	`filter_column`: columns with data that does not want translation
-	### Configurationdd

 default.json:
 ```json